squid-cache/squid-cache.github.io/MultipleInstances.rst

 <<TableOfContents>>

 == SMP enabled Squid ==

 /!\ [[Squid-3.2]] to [[Squid-3.4]] contain [[Features/SmpScale|SMP scaling support]] implemented in such a way that only one squid instance could be run on a single machine when SMP was enabled.
-Multiple instances can be run without SMP support.
+Multiple instances can '''only''' be run without SMP support.

 [[Squid-3.5]] provides the '''-n''' command line option to configure a unique service name for each Squid instance started.
 Each set of SMP-aware processes will interact only with other processes using the same service name.
 A service name is always present, the default service name is ''squid'' is used when the '''-n''' option is absent from the command line.